By the Edwiser Team. Updated on May 13, 2020

 No doubt, images help with improving appeal, navigation, and clarity.
 But images, especially the high-resolution ones can directly affect the page loading time.
 Image loading takes up a lot of bandwidth.
 This makes accessing the course difficult for your students and they are less likely to stay engaged or motivated.

 Hence, we recommend resizing images before uploading them.
-You could use the Image optimizer filter plugin to prevent images from becoming a site load drag.
+You could use an image optimizer filter plugin to prevent images from becoming a site load drag.
 You can even add a link to the images without uploading them, it serves the same purpose and helps reduce overall load time.

-The recent activity block gives teachers an insight into the activities done by the students as part of any course.
+The recent activity block gives teachers an insight into the activities done by the students as part of any course, instantly.
 It gives them a clear idea as to who is doing what with respect to activities involved in the course.
-But this too affects the site loading time.
+Unfortunately, the majority of teachers do not make proper use of it in their teaching.
+It affects the site loading time.
 It is recommended to remove this block to improve the page load speed.

-We do agree that it is a crucial block on your Moodle site.
-So, if you wish to retain the recent activity block without slowing down your site speed, you could opt for themes such as Edwiser RemUI.
-This theme displays “Recent Courses” as a drop-down menu.
-It displays the recently accessed pages with the least amount of disruption to page load time.
+If you believe it is a crucial functionality on your site, and wish to retain the recent activity block without slowing down your site speed, you could again try for a bundle of several features.
+Moodle themes often come with neat bells and whistles that are light on your server.
+This Edwiser RemUI theme, for example, displays “Recent Courses” as a drop-down menu, with the least amount of disruption to page load time.

-4. Reduce the number of sections on your course settings
+4. Reduce the number of elements that appear on a given course.

 You might want to consider this one if your server is drastically slowing down.
 You could have one section per page in the course layout, instead of all sections in one single page.
 Let your server take it easy and this also could work to bring down the page generation time.

-5. Keep the number of blocks to minimum
+5. Keep the number of active assets to a minimum

 Avoid irrelevant blocks to prevent futile overcrowding of blocks.
 This does nothing except for putting an extra burden on the server.
 Therefore, it is best to only add those blocks that support your courses and teaching.